A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 Data-intensive systems may support two types of state: \emph{task state}, which is private to a single task, and \emph{shared state}, which can be accessed by multiple tasks.
-Task state is only relevant in continuous jobs, where it can survive across multiple activations of the same task.
-Indeed, it is widely used in stream DPSs to implement stateful operators such as windows.
 The availability of these types of state deeply affects the design and implementation of the system.
 Shared state is central in DMSs, where two tasks (for example, an insert and a select query) can write and read simultaneously from the same state (for example, a relational table).
 Conversely, most DPSs avoid shared state to simplify parallel execution.
-Frequently, batch DPSs do not offer any type of state, while stream DPSs only offer task state: as its access is restricted to a single task (sequential unit of execution), it does not require any concurrency control mechanism.
+Frequently, batch DPSs do not offer any type of state, while stream DPSs only offer task state, which does not require any concurrency control mechanism, as it is accessed only by one task (sequential unit of execution).
+Notice that task state is only relevant in continuous jobs, where it can survive across multiple activations of the same task.
+Indeed, it is used in DSPs to implement stateful operators like windows.